ToGenplusplus/Golang-Product-Implementation/README.md

-Make sure go is installed.
+To run, make sure go is installed.

+Then in directory containing files:

 $>go build
 $>./executablefile